Jeremy Pena Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.

-- The Rangers have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.
+- The Rangers have the 17th-ranked team ERA across all MLB pitching staffs (4.25).

-- His last time out was on Wednesday, July 19 against the Tampa Bay Rays, when the right-hander went six scoreless innings while allowing two hits.
+- The right-hander last appeared on Saturday against the Minnesota Twins, when he threw six scoreless innings while giving up one hit.

-- In 19 games this season, the 33-year-old has amassed a 2.69 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.